TrademarkTrademark

 Problem 1: The Persistent Threat of Security Vulnerabilities

 Providers and modules, like any software, can have security flaws.
-Manually tracking advisories and patching across numerous IaC projects is often too slow, leaving your infrastructure exposed.
+Tracking advisories by hand and patching across a lot of IaC projects is usually too slow, which leaves your infrastructure exposed.

 Problem 2: The Drain of Manual Dependency Updates